AR942/ML-pipeline/README.md

 then

->cd src folder in risk classification app
+>cd src folder in risk-classification app

 and run: